funilrys/PyFunceble/CONTRIBUTING.md

   - Exception granted for regular expressions or long string assignment.
 - We use [`Black`](https://github.com/ambv/black), _The uncompromising Python code formatter_ , to format our code.
 - Our code should pass `pylint PyFunceble && pylint tests/*.py` with at least a score of 10.00/10.00
-- We do not forget to run `black PyFunceble && black tests/*.py && pylint PyFunceble && pylint tests/*.py && PyFunceble --production` before any commits.
+- We do not forget to follow the steps before commits.